emadamic/Adamic_FinalProject/README.md

 This Python script is written via argument parsing, and run via the command line.
 The input Excel file MUST have the following format:

 - One sheet for each imaging run
+- Per sheet:
   - 12 rows, one for each event (4 conditions (heart, lung, stomach, target) x 3 trials each = 12 rows total)
   - One column for each subject (with the exception of the first column, labelled "Event")

 >> First, navigate to the directory containing the script & the data file (must be in the same directory).